COVID-19 Checklist for Helping the Isolated or Quarantined

 Ohio Department of Health Director Amy Acton, M.D., MPH, suggests the following activities to help show kindness to any friends, family, or others who may be isolated or quarantined due to COVID-19:

 - Call, text, or video chat with them to let them know you are there to support them.
-They may be scared and lonely staying home for two weeks.
+They may be scared or lonely.
 Seeing or hearing a friend this way can show them kindness while still practicing social distancing.

 - Drop off food or drinks at their door since they may not have had a chance to prepare, and might be running low on important items.
 Reach out to see what they need or want and try to drop it off at their door.